-- Develop an understanding of the theory and practice of field development planning. - Recognise the importance and benefits of integration of disciplines through working as a multi-disciplinary team. - Identify uncertainty, its significance and explain the importance of assessing it realistically. - Appraise the trade-off between cost and value of data and assess how to ensure that the optimum amount of data is collected. - Describe and relate the importance of commercial goals to technical goals. - Develop a multi-discipline appreciation and team building skills through the team exercises.
+- Develop an understanding of the theory and practice of field development planning. - Recognise the importance and benefits of integration of disciplines through working as a multidisciplinary team. - Identify uncertainty, its significance and explain the importance of assessing it realistically. - Appraise the trade-off between cost and value of data and assess how to ensure that the optimum amount of data is collected. - Describe and relate the importance of commercial goals to technical goals. - Develop a multi-discipline appreciation and team building skills through the team exercises.

-Engineers, Geoscientists, Project and Asset managers and those involved in project economics who wish to gain a better of field development planning in order to maximise the value of asset development.
+and those involved in project and Asset managers and those involved in project economics who wish to gain a better of field development planning in order to maximise the value of asset development.